davidbeane1983/Daily-Task-List/README.md

 - is responsive with a polished UI
 - has a clean repository

-Please follow this link to our fully deployed project on GitHub, and enjoy looking through our teamwork:
+Please follow this link to our fully deployed project on GitHub, and enjoy looking through the work our collective team effort produced:

 https://davidbeane1983.github.io/Project1/